joselado/pygra/README.md

 This is a Python library to compute tight binding models in different dimensionalities and based on a variety of different lattices.

-A generic version of this library is called pyqula, and can be downlaoded from [https://github.com/joselado/pyqula](https://github.com/joselado/pyqula)
+A generic version of this library is called pyqula, and can be downloaded from [https://github.com/joselado/pyqula](https://github.com/joselado/pyqula)